Spirit Animal·Identity·The Sovereign

 In Hindu mythology, Narasimha -- the lion avatar of Vishnu -- is the protector of devotees, a being of such righteous fury that he destroys evil while shielding the innocent.
 The lion's association with sovereignty extends through European heraldry, where it appears on countless coats of arms as the symbol of courage, nobility, and divine right to rule.
 Richard the Lionheart earned his name through the very quality your totem embodies: fearless, majestic authority.

 In African traditions, particularly among the Maasai, the lion represents the ultimate test of courage.
 The lion hunt was a rite of passage that marked the transition from youth to warrior.
 The Rastafarian Lion of Judah connects the lion directly to divine kingship and spiritual authority.
+Across the Plains nations of North America, the mountain lion (cougar) holds a parallel sovereign role in Indigenous oral tradition, representing leadership, decisiveness, and the responsibility to use power for the protection of those who cannot protect themselves.

 In daily life, the Lion totem manifests as a natural magnetism that draws people into your orbit.
 You do not need to announce your presence -- it announces itself.
 When you walk into a room, people notice.
 When you speak, people listen -- not because of volume but because of an ineffable quality of authority that vibrates in your voice and bearing.
 You carry yourself with a dignity that is innate rather than performed.